KPZ fluctuations in the planar stochastic heat equation: Introduction and main results

 The key technical input to Theorems \ref{t:solution-intro} and \ref{t:2dpolymer-intro} is to show uniform integrability of $Z_n$.
 For this we use that, even for $t>t_c$, off sets of arbitrarily small probability, the mutual intersection local time of planar Brownian motion has exponential moments.

 The solution of the one-dimensional stochastic heat equation with space-time white noise is given by the same simple construction.
 Consequences of the construction are a new criterion (Proposition \ref{propmain}) for convergence in the class of such models and the apparently new observation \eqref{shiftkpz} that the shift representation holds for the KPZ equation and the continuum random directed polymer (CDRP).
 Indeed, while the full polymer measures were studied before in a mollified setting (see, for example, \cite{mukherjee2016weak, broker2019localization}), only the partition function or the endpoint law were considered without mollification.
 We will use the randomized shift representation of the full polymer measure in the proof of Theorems \ref{t:1dpolymer-intro} and \ref{t:process}.
+Two dimensions are crucial here.
+Although the stochastic heat equation can be defined in 3 dimensions (\cite{hairer2018multiplicative}), the shift representation is not expected to hold.
+One essential difference is that intersection local time is not defined pathwise.

 Recall the Kardar-Parisi-Zhang equation,